In this post I wanted to address a situation that I think just about anyone who has hotel elite status has found themselves in…

 Over the past few years I’ve almost always used one of five strategies when booking multiple hotel rooms while trying to maximize the benefits that I get.
 Here they are, roughly in the order of the frequency with which I use them:

 Booking a World of Hyatt Guest of Honor reservation

 The person you redeem points for gets all the same Globalist perks you usually would, ranging from free breakfast, to club lounge access, to room upgrades, to late check-out.
 You can use this regardless of whether or not you’re staying with that other person.

 To me this is probably the single best perk offered by any hotel loyalty program.
 I’m happiest when my family is happy, so when a loyalty program recognizes the value in that, I’m thrilled.
 It’s one of the many reasons that I love World of Hyatt, and I’ve had nothing but good experiences with this perk.

 Elite recognition for multiple rooms isn’t an issue if multiple people have status, and that’s where Hilton Honors becomes useful:

 - Hilton Honors makes it really easy to earn Gold status or Diamond status

-- Both of these levels offer perks that people may find valuable, like complimentary breakfast and lounge access
+- Both of these levels offer perks that people may find valuable, like complimentary breakfast, lounge access, and/or food & beverage credits